pablo-arantes/making-it-rain/index.md

 ## Acknowledgments

 - We would like to thank the [Psi4](https://psicode.org/) team for developing an excellent and open source suite of ab initio quantum chemistry.
+- We would like to thank the [Roitberg](https://roitberg.chem.ufl.edu/) team for developing the fantastic [TorchANI](https://github.com/aiqm/torchani).
 - We would like to thank the OpenMM team for developing an excellent and open source engine.
 - We would like to thank the AlphaFold team for developing an excellent model and open sourcing the software.
 - We would like to thank the ChemosimLab ([@ChemosimLab](https://twitter.com/ChemosimLab)) team for their incredible [ProLIF](https://prolif.readthedocs.io/en/latest/index.html#) (Protein-Ligand Interaction Fingerprints) tool.